-If you ask a plumber like myself that question, the simple, short answer would be that I have no idea.
+If you ask a plumber like me that question, the simple, short answer would be that I have no idea.

 But I CAN give a few pointers that can help you determine if it seems like something you want to tackle or not.

-Sometimes residual water is held up in the spout or the shower head.
-This is more common in the shower heads or the gooseneck style kitchen faucets.
+Sometimes residual water is held up in the spout or the showerhead.
+This is more common in showerheads or gooseneck-style kitchen faucets.
 What will happen is that after a while there can be a buildup of materials inside the spout or shower head that will retain water and slowly drip out over the next few minutes or in some cases hours.

-The cartridge or stem that is designed to hold the water back is not longer doing its job.
-In most cases it is better to replace the whole cartridge than to try to replace a rubber washer.
+The cartridge or stem that is designed to hold the water back is no longer doing its job.
+In most cases, it is better to replace the whole cartridge than to try to replace a rubber washer.

 Some faucets are not branded.
 These become drastically harder to repair as it is difficult to know where to look for the parts.
 You may even have to remove the cartridge and sift through thousands of pictures of cartridges to see what looks like the right fit.
 At this point, unless you are bored, it is probably best to call a plumber.
 They often have at least a general idea of the direction to look in, even if they do not know exactly what it is.